 It’s pretty smart when you think about it: Instead of growing crops directly for livestock feed, unsold or unsuitable people food is given to insects who “upcycle” it, turning a waste product into value added feed products.
 Although each individual insect is very small, under ideal conditions they reproduce in huge numbers and at fast rates.
 Insect larvae and pupae especially are high in protein and fat.
 Whole or processed, they become a viable alternative to more conventional (and problematic) animal feed ingredients such as soybeans, fishmeal, or palm oil.

 A byproduct of this new kind of farm operation is the manure left behind by all the insects.
 This so-called “frass”, once dried and powdered, makes for an excellent organic fertilizer.
 Not only does the manure provide a wide range of nutrients and microorganisms, it also contains small amounts of chitin from the animals’ exoskeletons, shed several times as they go through their life stages.
 Chitin promotes a plant’s natural defence mechanism against pathogens.

 As organic gardeners, we are already quite comfortable with the idea of working with insects.
 Beyond the obvious, pollination, think about what else “bugs” have done for us lately.
-Flies consume stuff that few other animals will eat… functioning as garbage crew and doing their part to close the waste-to-food loop.
+Flies consume stuff that few other animals will eat… functioning as a garbage crew and doing their part to close the waste-to-food loop.
 If it weren’t for the decomposers, from flies, and wasps and beetles, to fungi and microorganisms, the planet would be covered miles deep in poop and the dead bodies of animals and plants!
 So let’s shake hands with that fly and say “Thank You!”